bmw-software-engineering/lobster/packages/lobster-tool-cpptest/README.md

 such as ISO 26262.

 This package contains a tool extract tracing tags from ISO C or C++ source code.
-This tool is also extracting configurable markers/ test-types from the provided comments in cpp files
+The tracing tags are identified by searching for configurable markers in the comments of the source code.

 ## Tools

-* `lobster-cpptest`: Extract requirements with dynamic refrences from comments.
+* `lobster-cpptest`: Extract requirements with specific references from tests.

 ## Usage

 This tool supports C/C++ code.

-For this you can provide some cpp file with these comments:
+For this you have to provide a C/C++ test documentation with `markers`:

+`Markers` can be either `@requirement`, `@requiredby` or `@defect`.

 ```cpp
 /**